leroyg/Sprint-Challenge--JavaScript/README.md

 2) Implicit Binding - whenever a function is called using dot notation the object before it is this.
 3) New binding - whenever a constructor is used, this refers to the instance of the object created by the constructor function.
 4) Explicit binding - whenever apply or call method is used, this is explicitley defined.
 Used to override a binding.
 5. Why do we need super() in an extended class?
 Super is a highway back to the parent class, which allows those access to those properties for a an object.
+Inherits all the attributes of the parent class.

 ## Project Set up